-Economists who do not use a fourth economic sector category assign the quaternary sector industries to the service sector.
+Economists who do not use a fourth economic sector category assign the quaternary sector industries to the tertiary sector.

 The tri-sector economic theory holds that the three economic sectors, in addition to delineating different areas of economic endeavor, also reflect how economies develop over time.

-The most primitive economies consist almost solely of the primary economic activities related to raw materials, agricultural production, and fishing.
+The most primitive economies consist primarily of economic activities related to raw materials, agricultural production, and fishing.
 As economies grow and develop, the manufacturing and marketing of finished goods account for the largest portion of economic activity.

 Service industries are the last economic sector to experience significant growth and are the hallmark of developed nations and advanced economies.

 The fact that the service sector is designated as the tertiary sector should not be in any way taken to mean that it occupies third place in terms of economic importance.

 Over the past century, the service sector has rapidly expanded.
 By the turn of the 21st century, it had eclipsed the manufacturing and retail goods sector as the largest sector of the economy in most developed nations.